What is Sickle Cell?

 Knowing Your Genotype

-Sickle cell is inherited when a child inherits the sickle cell gene from each parent.
-Screening is now done at birth with a heel prick test or early pregnancy screening which can also identify risks of a Sickle Cell diagnosis.
+Sickle Cell is inherited when a child receives the Sickle Cell gene from each parent.
+Screening is done at birth through the heel prick test, and early pregnancy screening can also identify potential risks of a Sickle Cell diagnosis, that's how I learnt of my status and it was a shock.

 Is there a Cure for Sickle Cell?